Avocarrot/hiring/product-manager/assignment.md

 # Deliverables

-In your uploaded solution you should include:
-1.

-**Note** Upload your solution as a valid `.tar.gz` or `.zip` file containing the deliverables.
+You can submit your assignment solution as a document which clearly outlines your answers to the different tasks.
+Please share with us this document by any means you find more convenient such as PDF, Google Doc etc.